 So What Is The Weight Limit For Drones?
-The Part 107 rules states that the weight of your drone must be within the range of 0.55 lbs and 55 lbs (25kg).
-The drones that weigh less than 0.55 lbs (250 grams) are considered mini-drone, and the ones that are more than 55 lbs (25kg) are considered „traditional aircrafts“ by the FAA rules.
+The Part 107 rules state that the weight of your drone must be within the range of 0.55 lbs and 55 lbs (25kg).
+The drones that weigh less than 0.55 lbs (250 grams) are considered mini-drones, and the ones that are more than 55 lbs (25kg) are considered „traditional aircraft “ by the FAA rules.

 License For Drones That Weighs Up To 55 lbs

-So the registration for a traditional aircraft are very different from the rules that are implemented in Part 107 certificate.
+So, the registration for a traditional aircraft is very different from the rules implemented in the Part 107 certificate.
 For Part 107 license, the course includes 70 lectures that cover a wide variety of topics such as drone laws, weather & micrometeorology, national airspace systems and much more.

-Also you need to be a certified drone pilot, and you’ll need to master basic flight proficiency.
+Also, you need to be a certified drone pilot, and you’ll need to master basic flight proficiency.
 It takes 8 weeks to get certified.
-Once you have 107 certificate is when the practicing needs to begin.
+Once you have a 107 certificate, the practice needs to begin.

 How To Get License For Drones That Weighs Over 55 lbs?

-For American citizens the FAA gov rules apply, but very similar rules have other countries also.
+The FAA gov rules apply for American citizens, but very similar rules have other countries also.
 I will describe to you the detailed process and requirements that you have to go through to get the certification.
 (This is the manual I used to pass and get my license: Drone FAA 107 License Study Guide , you can order it on Amazon)

-We have already mentioned that by the FAA rules the drone that weighs more than 55 lbs (25kg) is consider a „traditional aircraft“, and can not be registered online.
-The principle of registration for traditional aircraft comes down to a old fashioned paper registration process.
-So in this process you will have to provide a detailed procedure about the „aircraft“ which includes:
+We have already mentioned that by the FAA rules, a drone that weighs more than 55 lbs (25kg) is considered a „traditional aircraft“, and can not be registered online.
+The principle of registration for traditional aircraft comes down to an old-fashioned paper registration process.
+So in this process, you will have to provide a detailed procedure about the „aircraft“ which includes:

-model of the aircraft, serial number, max takeoff weight and engine type.
-In this part of the process you must confirm ownership of the aircraft.
+model of the aircraft, serial number, max takeoff weight, and engine type.
+In this part of the process, you must confirm aircraft ownership.
 This part of the registration can’t be fill out electronically, but you must send it by mail with a check for the registration fee of $5.
-For a complete registration process visit the FAA’s Aircraft Registry page.
+For a complete registration process, visit the FAA’s Aircraft Registry page.

 2. PILOT CERTIFICATION

-The process you need to pass to get pilot certification and to legally fly a heavy drone that weighs more that 55 lbs (25kg) is to get a Section 333 exemption.
-Part 107 certification is is much easier to get than it is a Section 333 exemption, which is much more tedious.
-Things that you must have before you ask for a Section 333 exemption are a medical certificate that provides that you are in a physical and mental condition; „fit to fly“.
+The process you need to pass to get pilot certification and to legally fly a heavy drone that weighs more than 55 lbs (25kg) is to get a Section 333 exemption.
+Part 107 certification is much easier to get than it is a Section 333 exemption, which is much more tedious.
+Things that you must have before you ask for a Section 333 exemption are a medical certificate that provides that you are in a physical and mental condition, „fit to fly“.

-Also one of the rules say that it requires at least two-man crew for drones that are over 55 lbs: one for remote the UAV and other to visual observe the area.
+Also, one of the rules say that it requires at least two crew for drones that are over 55 lbs: one for remote the UAV and other to visual observe the area.
 This whole process can take an average of 6 months, therefore you must be patient.

 3. FLIGHT RULES

-Section 333 has specific rules that you must adhere to as opposed to the Part 107 rules.
-Unlike the Part 107 where pilots have 30-minute twilight window and can still fly a drone as long as he is equipped with appropriate anti-collision lighting, the Section 333 have rules and restrictions that say that you can only fly a drone during daytime.
+Section 333 has specific rules that you must adhere to instead of the Part 107 rules.
+Unlike Part 107 where pilots have a 30-minute twilight window and can still fly a drone as long as he is equipped with appropriate anti-collision lighting, Section 333 has rules and restrictions that say that you can only fly a drone during daytime.

 Other rules are more or less the same, such as that you can’t fly your drone beyond 400 feet (120 m) altitude.
-This also applies to the flight rules in restricted or controlled airspace where you will need to get air traffic control permission.
-For more details visite the FAA’s website.
+This also applies to the flight rules in restricted or controlled airspace, where you must get permission for air traffic control.
+For more details, visit the FAA’s website.

 Types of Drones And Weight They Can Carry

-We have different types of drones today that are available in the market, but all of them are divided into these 3 categories.
+We have different types of drones today available in the market, but all of them are divided into these 3 categories.
 The payload capacities of these drone types vary.
-But not all drones are design to carry extra weight.
+But not all drones are designed to carry extra weight.

-- Heavy Payload Drones – From pizza and cake deliveries, all the way to shooting cinema quality video.
+- Heavy Payload Drones – From pizza and cake deliveries to shooting cinema-quality video.
 But going pro is pricey.
 These drones can run more than $15,000.
-One of the best heavy lifting drone in the opinion of many people who are in drone bussnies is Alta 8 from Freefly Systems.
+One of the best heavy lifting drones in the opinion of many people who are in the drone business, is Alta 8 from Freefly Systems.
 This drone is made for professional drone users, but the main coin is that it is exceptionally expensive.
-It has 8 powerful motors, and it’s capable of lifting up to 18 kilograms of payload.
-It has auxiliary sensors such as accelerometers, barometers and GPS.
+It has 8 powerful motors, capable of lifting up to 18 kilograms of payload.
+It has auxiliary sensors such as accelerometers, barometers, and GPS.

 Physics Behind How Much Weight Drone Can Carry

-We have to consider that there is a number of factors that affect the drone’s payload capacity.
-The most important among them are the motor power, the size and number of propellers, type of battery and the weight of the drone.
+We have to consider that there are several factors that affect the drone’s payload capacity.
+The most important among them are the motor power, the size and number of propellers, type of battery and the drone’s weight.